18%

 Product Basics

-Q: How does your Trichoderma inoculant work in soil?
+How does a Trichoderma inoculant work in the soil?

-A: Yes.
-Multi-Tricho is OMRI Listed for use in certified organic production systems and meets the requirements of the USDA National Organic Program (NOP) for microbial soil amendments.
+Yes.
+Multi-Tricho is OMRI Listed for use in certified organic systems and meets the USDA National Organic Program (NOP) requirements for microbial soil amendments, so it fits organic and regenerative programs.

-Q: Is this Trichoderma fungi safe for crops and soil ecosystems?
+Is Trichoderma safe for crops, soil, and organic systems?

-A: Yes.
-Multi-Tricho contains only naturally occurring, non-pathogenic fungi.
-It is a safe, beneficial fungi for soil health compatible with microbiome management strategies.
-It is OMRI Listed and is suitable for use in organic, regenerative, and conventional systems.
+Yes.
+Multi-Tricho contains only naturally occurring, non-pathogenic Trichoderma fungi.
+It is OMRI Listed and safe for use in organic, regenerative, and conventional systems when applied as directed.

 Technical Performance

-Q: Can this Trichoderma inoculant help crops under stress?
+Can Trichoderma help crops under stress or in poor soil?

 System Applications

-Q: What types of crops benefit from Trichoderma soil probiotic fungi?
+What crops and systems benefit from a Trichoderma inoculant?

-Q: Can this Trichoderma inoculant be used with fertilizers or composts?
+Can a Trichoderma inoculant be used with fertilizers or compost teas?

 Formats & Packaging